maxxeh1/UniWorks/Competition Management System/readme.txt

 This project a Competition Management System which allows a list of players to "fight" each other and move up and down a queue, with different queue implementations.
+This got me a 1st.